bbauska/zombiePolitics/README.md

-us to simply think positively give each other hugs, and pull ourselves up by the boot­ straps while also insisting that those who confront reality and its mix of complex social issues are, as Chris Hedges points out, defeatists, a negative force that inhibits “our inner essence and power.”3 There is also the culture of militarization, which per­ meates all aspects of our livewfrom our classrooms and the screen culture of real­ ity television to the barrage of violent video games and the blood letting in sports such as popular wrestling~endlessly at work in developing modes of masculinity
+us to simply think positively give each other hugs, and pull ourselves up by the boot­ straps while also insisting that those who confront reality and its mix of complex social issues are, as Chris Hedges points out, defeatists, a negative force that inhibits "our inner essence and power."3 There is also the culture of militarization, which per­ meates all aspects of our livewfrom our classrooms and the screen culture of real­ ity television to the barrage of violent video games and the blood letting in sports such as popular wrestling~endlessly at work in developing modes of masculinity